Cypris2010/wp-foyer/readme.md

 Create slideshows and show them off on any networked display.
 Hardware not included :-)

+# Forked and new development

+The project form mennolui seemed inactive but we are using the plugin and needed some more fratures:

+* Scheduling of slides in a channel (implemented)
+* Scheduling of more than one channel for a display (implemented)
+* Scheduler for global scheduling for multiple channels on muliple displays (development)
+* New types of slides (planned)
+* Splied channels for showing two channels on one display (planed)

+My code is not clean at the moment but it works ;)

 **Check out this demo sign:**
 [http://demo.foyer.tv](http://demo.foyer.tv)